Justin Herdman-Reed: Hamilton Tiger-Cats

 Herdman-Reed signed with the Hamilton Tiger-Cats as a free agent to a one-year contract on February 11, 2020.
 However, the 2020 CFL season was cancelled and he never played in a game for the team as his contract expired in 2021.

 Saskatchewan Roughriders

 On the first day of free agency in 2021, Herdman-Reed signed with the Saskatchewan Roughriders on February 9, 2021.

+On February 13, 2024, the Roughriders announced that they had extended the contract of Herdman-Reed.
+He played in 16 regular season games in 2024 where he had 16 special teams tackles.
+He was with the team in training camp in 2025, but was part of the final cuts on May 31, 2025.

+Calgary Stampeders

+On July 14, 2025, it was announced that Herdman-Reed had signed a practice roster agreement with the Calgary Stampeders.

 Personal life

-Herdman-Reed's twin brother, Jordan Herdman-Reed, who is two minutes older, also plays professionally as a linebacker for the Saskatchewan Roughriders.
+Herdman-Reed's twin brother, Jordan Herdman-Reed, who is two minutes older, also plays professionally as a linebacker.
 Their father, James Reed, was also a professional linebacker who played for the Philadelphia Eagles, Winnipeg Blue Bombers, Montreal Concordes, New Orleans Breakers, Washington Federals, Saskatchewan Roughriders, and Toronto Argonauts.